 Are these differences in job interests a reflection of broader differences in values?
 Cultural feminists tend to answer this question positively.
 Moreover, they argue that patriarchal culture has traditionally undervalued qualities associated with women, including nurturing, nonviolence, sensitivity to the feelings of others, emotional expressiveness, unselfishness, a collective orientation, kinship with rather than domination of nature, humility, flexibility rather than rigid adherence to abstract principles, and intuition of wholes.
 While people have always benefited from women's practice of these skills and values, this is seldom acknowledged in patriarchal societies.
 Rather, these virtues have been characterized as weakness, lack of proper individualization, or lack of rationality.
-Consequently, the kinds of professional skills traditionally exercised by women count for less in determining wages than do traditionally male skills.
+Consequently, the kinds of professional skills traditionally male skills.
 This has resulted in substantial wage gaps between women's and men's jobs, with the former generally paying about 20% less than men's jobs that are evaluated as demanding similar skill levels.38